InsultingPros/.github/.github/coding-style.md

 ### Files and directories

-* Content of the files should be limited to ASCII, allowing use of any compatible encoding.
+* Content of the files should be encoded in any one-byte encoding compatible with ASCII, while only using ASCII characters.
     In rare circumstances (when one needs to define `string` with non-ASCII characters) one can use UTF-16 BE;
 * Top level structure of the project should consist of: